EducationalWave

 Timely delivery of medical interventions is essential in ensuring the best outcomes for patients requiring time-sensitive care.
 In cases where immediate treatment is vital, any delays in accessing care can have a significant impact on patient health and well-being.
 Time-sensitive conditions such as heart attacks, strokes, severe injuries, and certain infections require prompt medical attention to prevent complications and improve chances of recovery.

-Related Pros and Cons of Constitutional Monarchy
+Related Pros and Cons of Social Contract Theory

 Gatekeepers in healthcare, such as primary care physicians or insurance pre-authorization requirements, can sometimes create barriers that delay patients from receiving timely care.
 For instance, if a patient experiencing symptoms of a heart attack must first obtain a referral to see a cardiologist through their primary care provider, valuable time may be lost in the process.